Castel Sant'Elmo

 Castel Sant'Elmo is a medieval fortress located on Vomero Hill adjacent to the Certosa di San Martino, overlooking Naples, Italy.
-The name "Sant'Elmo" derives from a former 10th-century church dedicated to Sant'Erasmo, shortened to "Ermo" and, finally altered to "Elmo".
+The name "Sant'Elmo" derives from a former 10th-century church dedicated to Sant'Erasmo, shortened to "Ermo" and ultimately altered to "Elmo".
 Located near the upper terminus of the Petraio, one of the city's earliest pedestrian connections between upper and lower Naples, the fortress now serves as a museum, exhibition hall, and offices.

 History

 Documents date a structure at the site from 1275, from the era of Charles of Anjou.
 Known originally as Belforte, it was likely a fortified residence, surrounded by walls, its entrance gate marked by two turrets.
 In 1329, using designs by the Sienese architect Tino da Camaino, king Robert of Naples enlarged the fortress described in documents as palatium in summitatae montanae Sancti Erasmi.
 Camaino also supervised construction of the adjacent Carthusian monastery of San Martino.
 By 1336, the palace was referred to as a castrum or castle, and work continued under Camaino till his death in 1343.

 Attanasio Primario and Francesco di Vico then directed construction.
 By 1348 documents refer to the building as castrum Sancti Erasmi, probably because a chapel dedicated to Saint Erasmus was originally located on the site.
 The Angevin fortress was severely damaged in an earthquake in 1456, which demolished the external walls and the towers.

 The Aragonese rulers of Naples, and notably Don Pedro de Toledo, the first governor and cousin of the Viceroy, included it in a comprehensive scheme designed to fortify the land perimeter of the city, based on four separate strongholds.
 Castel Sant'Erasmo acquired its hexagonal star shape between 1537 and 1547 under the designs of Pedro Luis Escriva from Valencia, a military architect.
 The daring hexagonal shape drew fierce criticism from his contemporaries, to such an extent that in 1538 Escriva defended his design in a published Apologia.